 2).
 US Mobile

 US Mobile fits the true definition of an MVNO.
 The company purchases talk, text, and data at bulk rates through both Verizon Wireless and also T-Mobile.
 But we’re interested in their Verizon Wireless based plan as it offers truly unlimited data (Update: US Mobile no longer offers what I call truly unlimited data.
-To me, a truly unlimited data plan has unlimited high-speed data that never permanently slows down or runs out.
+To me, a truly unlimited data plan is a plan with unlimited high-speed data that never permanently slows down or runs out.
 US Mobile now has two “unlimited plans” one with 100GB of high-speed data before throttling and the other with 35GB.
-However, throttled data speeds are higher than the competition and are at a very usable speed of 1Mbps.)
-US Mobile refers to its Verizon-based plan as its Super LTE network plan.
+However, throttled data speeds are higher than the competition and are at a very usable speed of 512Kbps-1Mbps.)
+US Mobile refers to its Verizon-based plans as its Warp 5G network plans.
 Besides having a good price, the plan includes some pretty unique features that also help to make it a compelling choice for consumers.
 But we’ll come back to those in a bit.